WHAT TO LOOK FOR IN A RESPONSIBLE BREEDER

 - Provide at least an oral agreement, when selling a dog, with clear terms that you can live with.

-- Provide registration papers (a pedigree), and vaccination records with every puppy they sell.
+- Provide registration papers (a pedigree), a Health Certificate and vaccination records with every puppy they sell.

 - Honestly discuss any special problems/requirements associated with the breed.